Skip to main contentSkip to navigation

 Array Reconstruction Fee

-No Data = No Charge: If we recover nothing from your server array, you owe $0.
+No Data = No Charge: If we recover nothing from your server array, you owe nothing.
 Free evaluation, no obligation.

 We sign NDAs for corporate data recovery.
 All drives remain in our Austin lab under chain-of-custody documentation.
-We are not HIPAA certified and do not sign BAAs, but we are willing to discuss your specific compliance requirements before work begins.
+We do not sign BAAs, but we are willing to discuss your specific data-handling requirements before work begins.

 Multi-drive server arrays require careful disassembly and packaging before shipping.
 Do not ship the entire server chassis.
-Remove each drive from its hot-swap bay, label it with its slot position (bay 0, bay 1, etc.), and ship each drive individually.
+Remove each drive from its hot-swap bay, label it with its slot position (bay 0, bay 1, etc.), and ship each drive individually in an anti-static bag with at least 2 inches of closed-cell foam.

 1. Label slot positions before removal.
 Photograph the front panel with drives seated, then mark each drive caddy with its bay number using a label or marker on the caddy handle.
 Slot order determines stripe mapping in PERC, Smart Array, and LSI controllers.